CLFlix/KuroBot/README.md

 ### ?vip

 Notifies the streamer that someone claimed the status of VIP for a limited amount of time and automatically tries to assign the VIP role to this user.
-The chatter will need 10.000 points for this.
+The chatter will need 10.000 points for this.\
+**This command will only work if the streamer did the complete setup, including the optional part for contacting the Twitch API.**